NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/02-Contributing.md

 ## Add your name to the CONTRIBUTORS file

 We appreciate your contribution!
-Please add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
+Please add your name to the [Contributors.md](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/blob/main/docs/_Getting-Started/03-Contributors.md) file.

-## Code of Conduct

-Please make sure you follow the [code of conduct](code-of-conduct-overview.md).

-## Markdown Style Guide
+## Contribution Rules

-When editing files, please observe the following rules:
+When adding or editing files, please observe the following rules:

+1. Use respectful and inclusive language
-1. Use American English
+2. Use American English
+3. Keep the content factual
+4. Reference sources appropriately (see below)
-2. Use a single `#` for the main file heading and use `##`, `###`, etc, for all subheadings
+5. Use a single `#` for the main file heading and use `##`, `###`, etc, for all subheadings
-3. Place image files in the `assets/img/` directory
+6. Place image files in the `assets/img/` directory

 ## Cite sources